Team spirit. Big energy. One unforgettable summer.

 Are scholarships available?

 We are working to secure partial subsidies for athletes.
-More details to come in 2026.

 Are there chaperones?

-Where do we stay during the Games?
+Where do athletes stay during the Games?

 Is it safe?